radareorg/radare2-book/basic_commands/comparing_bytes.md

     0x00000002 (byte=03)   90 ' '  ->  4c 'L'
     [0x08048000]>

-Another subcommand of `c` (compare) command is `cc` which stands for 'compare code'.
+Another subcommand of `c` command is `cc` which stands for "compare code".
+To compare a byte sequence with a sequence in memory:

     [0x4A13B8C0]> cc 0x39e8e089 @ 0x4A13B8C0

+To compare contents of two functions specified by their names:

     [0x08049A80]> cc sym.main2 @ sym.main

-`c8` compares a quadword from the current seek (0x00000000) from a math expression
+`c8` compares a quadword from the current seek (in the example below, 0x00000000) against a math expression:

     [0x00000000]> c8 4